 Amy VIrginia buchanan

-Amy lives in Fort Greene with a little cat named Whenny.
+Amy resides in Fort Greene with a little grey cat named Whenny.

 I'll sing you songs When

 Amy Virginia's first album.
 Here, every song is a love song, whether it's about a boy, her mother, Herman Melville, or the ocean.
 It's an album of firsts.
 The first time playing with a band, the first time feeling confidence as a musician, the first time falling in and out of love.

 A collaboration between musical artist and longtime friend, Anna Louise Hoard, Sheet Music is a compilation of songs that range from Beyoncé to the Beatles to a behind the scene youtube video of Stevie Nicks.
 Recorded shortly after Amy came out as bisexual, Sheet Music is a celebration of the love, platonic or romantic, that exists between two women.

 Not Us is what Amy wrote in the after math of a sexual assault.
 After having kept the experience entirely to herself for a year, she realized that by keeping it in, it was beginning to define her in ways that would ultimately harm her.
 Not Us was written to contribute to an existing dialogue about assault and rape culture.
 It ranges from angry to apologetic, broken to triumphant.
 And you can read more about it in this article Amy wrote for Bust.